FTC Dismantles Two Huge Robocall Organizations

 And the criminals' punishment is that they had to agree omitting their crimes.
 And they did agree.
 And they are such honorable and decent people that they will agree to stop doing it the next time that they are caught too.

-I call BS yet again (Score:3)
+I call BS yet again (Score:4, Insightful)

 "The law is clear about robocalls," says one FTC executive.
 "If a telemarketer doesn't have consumers' written permission, it's illegal to make these calls."